 USAP provides many benefits to colleges and universities – pre-screened, well-rounded applicants, focused, committed and involved students, and an economically-diverse international student body.
 At Education Matters, we strongly believe that USAP students hold the keys to the future development of their countries and communities and have the potential to make impressive positive impacts in their chosen careers.
 USAP students continue to excel in impressive measure, including two USAP Rhodes Scholars named in 2017 and another in 2018, multiple PhD degrees earned and successful entrepreneurial initiatives started on the ground in Africa.

-Our current 2017 cohort comprises 42 incredible students selected from over 900 applications from schools and communities all over Zimbabwe.
-This cohort have submitted their college applications and are waiting to receive replies at this time.
+Last year’s 2017 USAP cohort includes 34 incredible students who are on their way to universities internationally having earned over $7.3 million in scholarships.
 Education Matter’s first USAP cohort from 2016 started university studies in August 2017 having earned over $5.8 million in scholarships.

-The 2016 USAP Cohort are studying at: Brown, Bryn Mawr, Cottey, Davidson, Kalamazoo, Lafayette, Lander, Lehigh, Harvard, Pomona, Reed, Sewanee, Smith, University of Pennsylvania (3), University of Southern Indiana, University of Wisconsin-Madison, Wellesley, Whitworth (United States) University of British Columbia and University of Toronto (Canada); Ashesi (Ghana); African Leadership University (Rwanda – 3) UZ School of Medicine (3).
+The 2016-17 USAP Cohorts are studying at: Amherst, Berea, Brown, Bryn Mawr, Carleton, Cottey, Davidson, Grinnell, Kalamazoo, Lafayette, Lander, Lehigh, Harvard, Penn State, Pomona, Reed, Sewanee, Smith, University of Pennsylvania, University of Rochester, University of Southern Indiana, University of Wisconsin-Madison, Warren Wilson, Wellesley, Whitworth, and Vanderbilt in the United States.
+Outside of the U.S. students are attending Brescia University College, University of British Columbia and University of Toronto in Canada; Ashesi (Ghana); African Leadership University (Rwanda ), Cavendish University School of Medicine (Zambia) and University of Zimbabwe School of Medicine.

-We have selected our 2018 USAP cohort of 35 students from all 10 Provinces of Zimbabwe and are working with them on their application process for 2019.
+In March we selected our 2018 USAP cohort of 35 students from all 10 Provinces of Zimbabwe from over 700 applicants, and are working with them on their application process to apply to begin studies in August 2019.